<

 Definitions: Time Disqualification

-All boats must turn around at the Hebron Parkway bridge buoy within 1 hour and 30 minutes of their start or be disqualified.
-At that time, the safety sweep boat will launch from Hebron Parkway bridge to collect racers, who did not reach the turn around buoy.
+All boats must reach the turn around at the Hebron Parkway bridge buoy within 2 hours and USCA/TCRA boats must make the Business 121 turnaround within 2.5 hours.
+USCA/TCRA boats that do not make the 2 hour Hebron cut must reclass to REC Unlimited and turn around or be disqualified.
+At those times, the safety sweep boats will launch from both bridges to collect racers who did not reach the turn around buoy before the cut-off times.
 That way, everyone will be back at start / finish in time for lunch and awards ceremony.
 The race chairman may elect to extend or eliminate the time disqualification due to adverse river or weather conditions.

 The Application: Complete the application.
 Give two telephone numbers, if possible, and a fax number if you have one.